 Examples of executive function

 Executive functions (EFs) are a group of mental processes.
-It is that there are three core executive functions:
+It is

 - inhibition, which includes self-control and selective attention